Karsenh/karsen_nodejs_fetch_receipt_api/README.md

     - */receipt/process*
     - */receipt/:id/points*

+## Making the Requests
+### PostMan

-****NOTE:** `NodeJS Fetch Receipt API.postman_collection.json` file is included in the root of this project which can be imported into PostMan to run pre-made requests with provided JSON request body objects.
+`NodeJS Fetch Receipt API.postman_collection.json` file is included in the root of this project which can be imported into PostMan to run pre-made requests with provided JSON request body objects.

-You can also make requests using curl:
+### Curl

+#### 1. Posting the receipt data:
+*copy and paste into terminal:*

     curl -X POST http://localhost:5001/receipts/process \
         -H "Content-Type: application/json" \